Agile teams are an important element of project management in software development. Ever wonder how Jazz musicians sometimes become scrum masters?

 It’s simple.
 You can learn to create and manage an agile team from Jazz masters.
 One can easily draw parallels between managing music bands and agile teams in software development as functionally, both are the same.

-You shouldn't be surprised therefore that in order to explain the tenets of scrum or an agile team, you should go beyond the periphery of software development.
+You shouldn’t be surprised therefore that in order to explain the tenets of scrum or an agile team, you should go beyond the periphery of software development.
 Now, let’s first understand what is an agile team?

 There is no secret recipe to becoming an agile team.
 In order to become an agile team, you need to understand change and learn how to manage it with the best of your abilities.
 Remember, you have to manage change within your existing resources.
 Now, let’s understand how do we start an agile team?

 The agile teams are ever changing teams and they require an entire shift in your attitude and the way you approach things.
 That’s why we discuss how does an agile team work?

 It also relates to the way you collaborate and communicate among your peers and team members.
 Agility is also about how a team as a unit is able to allow switching or extending individual roles and responsibilities to adjust to the project requirement.